 Nebraska's State Revolving Fund programs have begun implementation of the LGTS system.
 During fiscal year 2014, planning of the implementation phases, business rules, and hardware/software installations occurred.
-Beginning in fiscal year 2015, the system will be used, concurrently with existing systems, to create a basis for reliability and consistency.
-Once dependable, reconciled results have been established, the existing internal system will be discontinued, and LGTS will become the sole system for use within the SRF program, alongside the State Accounting system.
+During fiscal year 2015, the system was used concurrently with existing systems to create a basis for reliability and consistency.
+Once dependable, reconciled results will be established, the existing internal system will be discontinued, and LGTS will become the sole system for use within the SRF program alongside the State Accounting system.

-Contract costs for the purchase and implementation of the LGTS system have been handled through the existing Northbridge contract with Federal EPA procurement.
-Therefore, expenditures are withheld as an "in-kind" deduction to the total annual CWSRF grant, which is awarded to the program each year.
+Contract costs for the purchase and implementation of the LGTS system have been handled through the existing Northbridge contract with Federal Environmental Protection Agency (EPA) procurement.
+Therefore, expenditures are withheld as an "in-kind" deduction to the total annual grant, which is awarded to the program each year.
 Federal EPA staff negotiate, monitor, and manage the Northbridge contract for LGTS.